 - Easily and instantly converts any material to large print.

 - Very easy to use, even by the elderly.

 - Good working distance—a person can read with a great deal of magnification and still be at a comfortable distance from the reading material.

 - Good posture—a person can sit comfortably in front of high-quality images.

-If you live in Arizona, Las Vegas, New Mexico or Hawaii and would like to have an in-home demonstration of our large selection of Personal Reading Machines (Electronic Video Magnifiers), please call Elizabeth Evans, ViewFinder’s Assistive Technology Specialist to schedule an appointment, (602) 617-6978.
+If you live in Arizona, Las Vegas, New Mexico or Hawaii and would like to have an in-home demonstration of our large selection of Electronic Video Magnifiers, please call (602) 617-6978 to schedule an appointment.